Snaacky/thewiki/docs/guides/quality.md

 Also known as: [!badge variant="info" text="BDMV" margin="0 8 0 0"]
 [!badge variant="info" text="Blu-ray"]

-A complete copy of the original Blu-ray, including menus, extras, adverts, etc. Used as a source for making other releases or encodes. *These are not useful for watching.*
+A complete copy of the original Blu-ray, including menus, extras, adverts, etc. Used as a source for making other releases or encodes. *These are not practical for watching.*

 Japanese Blu-rays often have better quality than other countries as they allocate far more bitrate to the video.
 This is not necessarily intentional, but a side effect of having fewer episodes per disc and not including dub tracks, in contrast to other regions which tend to cram more episodes onto a single disc and have large 5.1 dubs.

 There are cases where regional discs do offer better quality.
 This generally applies when Japanese discs have authoring issues, resulting in the alternatives being better by comparison.

-The common exception to this rule is Italian discs from Dynit, which frequently offer the best video even at lower bitrates due to filtering and better-optimized encode settings.
+For instance, Italian discs from Dynit frequently offer the best video even at lower bitrates due to good filtering and better-optimized encode settings.

 These can be mainly found on [U2](https://u2.dmhy.org) (Private), however [Nyaa](https://nyaa.si) (Public) and [Skyeysnow](https://skyeysnow.com) (Private, Open Signup) will have some too. *Release groups don't matter for BDMVs because they are 1:1 copies of the disc and should instead be chosen based on region.*